simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 control.

-When you apply the SIMP Grafana class, Grafana will be configured for LDAP authentication (if you are using SIMP LDAP).
+When you apply the SIMP Grafana class, Grafana will be configured for LDAP authentication (assuming you are using SIMP LDAP).
 The table below describes the Grafana roles.

 .. list-table:: Grafana Roles
    :widths: 15 30 55